|About OHP||What is the Oregon Health Plan?|

 OHP Plus is for people who are elderly, sight impaired, disabled, under age 19, pregnant or receiving Temporary Assistance for Needy Families (TANF) benefits.

 Starting Jan.
 1, 2014, low-income adults age 19 to 64 without disabilities are also eligible for OHP Plus.
-Learn more about this change on the OHP 2014 page.

 |Applying for OHP||How do I apply for OHP Plus?|